miqrogroove/xmb/upgrade/readme.txt

-XMB 1.8 through 1.9.11 Upgrade Utility for XMB 1.9.12
+XMB 1.8 through 1.9.11 Upgrade Utility for XMB 1.10.00

 Instructions

 1. Log in to your board as a Super Administrator.
+(Before changing anything!)

 2. Disable your forums using the Board Status setting.